 However, without the necessary changes on Level 1 Regulation, this issue cannot be solved on Level 2 alone.
 As to other approaches to the use of digital solutions for the PRIIPs KID, any new proposal should be properly tested with consumers.
-Therefore, FFA believes that:
+Therefore, Insurance Europe believes that:

-- More time is needed to assess, test and define possible new approaches as part of the review foreseen in the PRIIPs Level 1 Regulation. - Given the multiple implications on consumers and product manufacturers, any change should not be rushed nor introduced in different batches.
+- More time is needed to assess, test and define possible new approaches as part of the review foreseen in the PRIIPs Level 1 Regulation - Given the multiple implications on consumers and product manufacturers, any change should not be rushed nor introduced in different batches

-- : Do you agree that it would be helpful if KIDs were published in a form that would allow for the information to be readily extracted using an IT tool?
+• : Do you agree that it would be helpful if KIDs were published in a form that would allow for the information to be readily extracted using an IT tool?

 The PRIIPs KIDs are already published on insurance companies' websites as pdf files.
+Insurance Europe members representing countries where the pre-notification of the PRIIPs KID is applicable reported that their national competent authorities require the PRIIPs KIDs in pdf format.

-We are not aware of another standardised and widely used format that would allow for better machine readability.
+Moreover, we are not aware of another standardised and widely used format that would allow for better machine readability.

-Therefore, FFA believes there is no need to modify the format nor the level of standardisation of the PRIIPs KID.
+Therefore, Insurance Europe believes there is no need to modify the format nor the level of standardisation of the PRIIPS KID.

-- : Do you think that the amendments proposed in the consultation paper should be implemented for existing PRIIPs as soon as possible before the end of 2021, or only at the beginning of 2022?
+• : Do you think that the amendments proposed in the consultation paper should be implemented for existing PRIIPs as soon as possible before the end of 2021, or only at the beginning of 2022?

-After a thorough analysis of the concrete proposals included in the consultation paper, we do not believe that the proposals improve the quality of information in the PRIIPs KID, but rather mainly increase the complexity of the information and overload consumers with information.
+After a thorough analysis of the concrete proposals included in the consultation paper, we do not believe that the proposals improve the quality of information in the PRIIPs KID, since they predominantly: